dinosawrusrex/poker-hand-evaluator/README.md

 ### Python
-`main` is essentially a function call that draws from `random_hand_generator` and `evaluate_poker_hand`.
+`main` is essentially a function call that draws from `random_hand_generator` and `poker_hand_evaluator`.
 It gets a set of hands and then evaluates both of them.
-So every instance `main` is run, different hands will be produced and of course, different results will be produced through `evaluate_poker_hand`.
+So every instance `main` is run, different hands will be produced and of course, different results will be produced through `poker_hand_evaluator`.

 `random_hand_generator` generates a set of hands.
 It reads in the `card_template.json` as a template to create a new JSON file/data for a new